datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 This script will

 - import DataLad's functionality and expose it as ``dl.<COMMAND>``
-- make sure to install the linked subdataset and retrieve the data with :command:`datalad get` (l.
+- make sure to clone the linked subdataset and retrieve the data with :command:`datalad get` (l.
 12) prior to reading it in, and
 - save the resulting figure (l.
 21) and ``.csv`` file (l.
 40) into the root of ``midterm_project/``.
 Note how this helps to fulfil YODA principle 1 on modularity: